 You need to bring the original documents or copies issued by the issuing authority in either English or French for both applicants:

-- utility bill in both names (dated within 3 months)
+- utility bill or bank statement for both applicants (dated within 3 months)

 - death certificates of any former spouse (if applicable)

-- deed poll (if applicable) deed poll but be Enrolled – unenrolled deed polls will not be accepted
+- enrolled deed poll (if applicable) unenrolled deed polls will not be accepted

 We do not accept: